ntopng CE

 • Comprehensive network traffic analysis and monitoring

-• Support for various network protocols and devices
+• Support for multiple protocols and operating systems

 Cons